Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

 Accepts a consumer with several methods:

-- `.minTemp(number)`{: .language-kube }: Accepts a number and sets the minimum allowed average yearly temperature
+- `.minTemp(number)`{: .language-kube-18 }: Accepts a number and sets the minimum allowed average yearly temperature
-- `.maxTemp(number)`{: .language-kube }: Accepts a number and sets the maximum allowed average yearly temperature
+- `.maxTemp(number)`{: .language-kube-18 }: Accepts a number and sets the maximum allowed average yearly temperature
-- `.minRain(number)`{: .language-kube }: Accepts a number and sets the minimum allowed rainfall
+- `.minRain(number)`{: .language-kube-18 }: Accepts a number and sets the minimum allowed rainfall
-- `.maxRain(number)`{: .language-kube }: Accepts a number and sets the maximum allowed rainfall
+- `.maxRain(number)`{: .language-kube-18 }: Accepts a number and sets the maximum allowed rainfall
-- `.minForest(String)`{: .language-kube }: Accepts a [forest type](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/common-types/#forest-type) and sets the minimum required forest density
+- `.minForest(String)`{: .language-kube-18 }: Accepts a [forest type](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/common-types/#forest-type) and sets the minimum required forest density
-- `.maxForest(number)`{: .language-kube }: Accepts a [forest type](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/common-types/#forest-type) and sets the maximum required forest density
+- `.maxForest(number)`{: .language-kube-18 }: Accepts a [forest type](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/common-types/#forest-type) and sets the maximum required forest density
-- `.fuzzy(boolean)`{: .language-kube }: Accepts a boolean (default false).
+- `.fuzzy(boolean)`{: .language-kube-18 }: Accepts a boolean (default false).
 If true, the temperature and rainfall requirements will be probabilistic relative to the center point, with maximum density at the exact center, and zero density at the edges

 ### .flatEnough(consumer)